+This Adirondacks travel post is a guide for your next trip!
 Upstate New York has quickly become my favorite destination for the fall.
 Pristine nature, rugged mountains – an adventurer’s paradise.
-We had an amazing time Traveling & Eating: The Adirondacks!
+Plus plenty of little shops and restaurants for the foodie in you!

 The first day of our trip began near Schenectady + Saratoga Springs, NY.
 We packed a nice lunch to eat along the way, so we could get straight to apple picking.

 In case you missed my Instagram feed – here’s what we packed for the road.
 I made an amazing red pepper chickpea spread which we topped with various veggies and wrapped up in our Bee’s Wrap.
 It was delicious and I’m going to post about it soon.

 Our apple picking began near Rexford, NY at Idyllwood Orchard.
 It was a little confusing to find the trees with the apple varieties that we had our eyes on, but once we figured it out, we got straight to it.